Residential Care FAQs

 - All Resthaven homes are supported by additional onsite staff in areas such as catering and cleaning, maintenance and gardening, clinical management and administrative support.

-- Resthaven employs senior nurse specialists such as a Nurse Practitioner Palliative Care, Advanced Practice Nurse Mental Health and Dementia and Continence Nurse Advisors, who are available to all homes to provide assistance and advice.
+- Resthaven employs senior nurse specialists with expertise Palliative Care, Advanced Practice Nurse Mental Health and Dementia and Continence Nurse Advisors, who are available to all homes to provide assistance and advice.

 We will work together with you, your family and/or your support persons, and your Medical Practitioner, to provide individualised end of life care, at all times being respectful of your wishes and beliefs.